 While students are welcome and encouraged to use all parts of this site, the following sections may be the most useful to you:

-The copyright for most of the material on this website is owned by us.
 Students are welcome to use our material for non-commercial, educational purposes.
 Where appropriate, we request that you cite this website as the source of material that you use.

 Note that the copyrights to some articles, and almost all of the photographs, are not owned by this website but rather by the original author or photographer, and we have no authority over those copyrights.
 See Privacy & Copyrights for more information.